 We wanted to continue north on Highway 29, but we soon gave up because there was too much traffic; it was a weekend, after all.
 We went back to the Silverado Trail and headed toward home but made one last stop at the unique Cliff Lede Winery.

 The winery has sculptures scattered in its gardens, including work by the famous 20th-century artist Jim Dine.

-So, there you have it, a perfect day-trip in Napa Valley.
-Add more wineries to your day, including Stags Leap (on the Silverado Trail), Sterling Vineyards (near Calistoga and known for its views), Beringer (for its great reds), Clos Pegase (for its art), or one of the lovely smaller wineries.
+So, there you have it, an easy day-trip in Napa Valley.
+Add more Napa Valley wineries to your day, including Stags Leap (on the Silverado Trail), Cairdean Estate (near Calistoga, a convenient stop with a cafe and cave tours), Beringer (for its great reds), Clos Pegase (for its art), or one of the many smaller wineries.

 Have you been to Napa Valley?

 P.S.
 Much more about Napa Valley:

 My travel guidebook for Napa Valley with a complete 3-day itinerary, available on Amazon

 And more blog posts about Napa Valley:

 Build the Perfect Day Trip to Napa Valley